- Phone: Mondays, 19:00, Hamaker: 146.85 – 118.8

 Klamath ARES has it’s primary voice net every Monday evening at 19:00 on the Hamaker repeater 146.850 MHz, negative offset, CTCSS tone 118.8 Hz.
-The Net Script for our weekly nets is available for download here.
+The Net Script for our weekly nets is available on our training page under Net Operations.

-Klamath ARES began conducting digital nets in 2018 with a KB2KB packet net.
-In 2019 we began conducting a weekly Winlink net using the Check-In Form.
+Klamath ARES began conducting digital nets in 2018 with a VHF KB2KB (keyboard-to keyboard) packet net.
+In 2019 we began conducting a weekly Winlink net using the built in Check-In Form.

-Beginning in 2020 Klamath ARES will add an APRS message net and a JS8CALL net.
+Beginning in 2020 Klamath ARES added an APRS Message Net and a JS8CALL Net.
 All appropriately licensed hams are welcome to check in to the weekly digital nets.
 Digital Net times and procedures are listed below.